rockneurotiko/go-tgbot/README.md

 	"/forwardme":      "Forward that message to you",
-	"/sleep":          "Sleep for 5 seconds, without blocking, awesome goroutines", "/showmecommands": "Returns you a keyboard with the simplest commands", }
+	"/sleep":          "Sleep for 5 seconds, without blocking, awesome goroutines", "/showmecommands": "Returns you a keyboard with the simplest commands", "/sendimage":      "Sends you an image",
+	"/sendimagekey":   "Sends you an image with a custom keyboard", "/senddocument":   "Sends you a document",
+	"/sendsticker":    "Sends you a sticker",
+	"/sendvideo":      "Sends you a video",
+	"/sendlocation":   "Sends you a location",
+}

 func buildHelpMessage(complete bool) string {